adamdrucker/bottle_project/README.md

   * Does the HTML really call the Python func as it appears?
 * Refreshing the "old" link after a new one is generated will display the "new" message, even under the old {url}
   * This still occurs, but with the new implementation of the one-time-use list the decrypted message is no longer displayed
+* Currently in the process of adding inline CSS to __'form.html'__, will be replicated across other HTML files